VesselAI/uninova-ingestion-and-harmonisation-services_v2/README.md

 ![Mapping Schema Page](./imgs/MappingPage.png)

-The user can select from a list of pre-existing mapping schemas, as seen in the following picture.
+The user can select from a list of pre-existing mapping schemas, as seen in the image bellow.

 ![Mapping Schema List](./imgs/MappingPage2.png)